vitalitylearning2021/basicModelsTensorFlow/index.md

 This concludes the description of the code implementing logistic regression.
 Next step regards the K-means algorithm which will be discussed in the next section.

+## K-Means algorithm in TensorFlow

+In everyday life, we happen to group objects according to a certain likeness, starting from clothes in wardrobe to food on supermarket shelves.
+Even Google groups all its documents contained in its huge databes according to keywords.

+The purpose of grouping is to simplfy the way in which we relate to objects so that, for example, it is easier to find them when needed.
+Using the technical jargon of machine learning, grouping is addressed to as *clustering*.
+In machine learning, clustering is one of the most important techniques to group unlabelled objects.

+Clustering can be worked out using different methodologies.
+One of the most used is based in the k-means algorithm which will be discussed in the next section.

+k-means is an algorithm very often used in practice.
+One of the most recent applications regard the identification of places where criminal activities take place most probably [\[3\]](#KMEANS_CRIMINAL).

+The k-means algorithm has the advantage of being computationally light and fast.
+Nevertheless, the most critical issues regard the choice of the number of clusters which is often performed by attempts by minimizing a total variation criterion [\[4\]](#TOTAL_VARIATION_KMEANS).
+Moreover, a random choice for the centroids can produce different and sub-optimal clustering results when the random initial choice changes.

+### K-means algorithm: Theory

+The k-means algorithm is a non-supervised learning algorithm which retrieves a fixed number of clusters from a dataset.
+In other words, it determines groups of objects sharing a “likeness” relation.
+The number of clusters is chosen *a priori* by the User.

+The likeness relation between the dataset elements is expressed by defining a centroid for each cluster.
+The centroid can coincide with a dataset element or be a “virtual” element.
+In the below image, a two-dimensional example is illustrated.
+In the example, the dataset elements are represented by red bullets, while the centroids for a possible clustering are depicted by the three coloured blue, red and green stars.

 FIGURA
 <p align="center">